The eCommerce Integration Trap (For Decorated Apparel & Print Businesses)

 The Inventory Problem

 Your blanks inventory is in your ERP.
 Your eCommerce platform doesn't know about it.
 So a customer orders a size-M red t-shirt and the system says it's in stock.
 Two hours later, your warehouse tells you you're actually out.
-You have to email the customer and apologize.
+You have to email the customer and apologise.

 Even if you manually update inventory twice a day, you still have the 12-hour window where the system lies.